cdslaborg/paramonte/example/Gaussian/Fortran/README.md

     ```
     build.sh
     ```
     The build script will automatically detect whether a parallel application has to be built.
-By default, the name of the output executable is `runExample.exe`.
+By default, the name of the output executable is `main.exe`.
 The script will also generate a new Bash script named `run.sh`.
 To run the generated example executable, type,
     ```
     ./run.sh
     ```
     The script will automatically detect whether the application has to be run in parallel or serial.
 If the application is parallel, you can also pass the number of cores on which you want to run the example via,
     ```
-    ./run.sh --num_images NUM_PROCESSOR
+    ./run.sh --nproc NUM_PROCESSOR
     ```
     or,
     ```